gersteinlab/entexBERT-paper/README.md

 `DATA_PATH`: where the train, test, and dev data sets are stored

-Determine other hyperparameters according to your use case.
+Set other hyperparameters according to your use case.

 ```bash
 python3 entexbert_ft.py \